 Walker McBride: Del Mar Thoroughbred Club

 Walker McBride has worked for the Del Mar Thoroughbred Club for six years.
 Prior education and experience that had contributed to his current role consist of: CBS College Sports (Associate Producer), LEGOLAND California (Marketing Specialist), Chapman University (MFA Film and Television), University of Arizona (BS Communications Management).
-He is married to Annie McBride with two boys, Wyatt (3) and Jack (1).
+He is married to Annie McBride with four boys.

 Man Lai Tam: General Manager, Hotel Indigo